Service Design Reading Guide

 - Service Blueprints — Communicating the Design of Services | Interaction Design Foundation

-If you’re still into it and want to properly start studying the subject, I suggest these three classics:
+If you’re still into it and want to properly start studying the subject, I suggest these classics:

 - Polaine, A. et al. (2013).
 Service Design — From Insight to Implementation.